-Skinner – known as a dedicated family man, respected business owner and consummate volunteer – passed away Thursday (April 25) night due to complications from Parkinson’s disease.
+Skinner – known as a dedicated family man, respected business owner and consummate volunteer – passed away on April 26 due to complications from Parkinson’s disease.
 He was 63.

 A longtime member of the Beaverton Lions Club, amongst other groups and causes, Skinner was known as one of the village’s hardest working volunteers and also served roughly eight years as a member of township council.

 “Randy represented the true spirit of community.
 His love for the village of Beaverton as well as all of Brock Township shone as a bright star through his extensive volunteer work as well as his time on council,” said Mayor Debbie Bath.

 His efforts to improve the community led him to run for office in November 2008 following the death of longtime ward councillor and close friend Harold Lodwick earlier that year.

 He ran unopposed in the 2010 election and was re-elected to the position in 2014, capturing an astonishing 80 percent of the vote, though he was forced to step away from the council table in June of 2016 due to health concerns.

 Terry Clayton and John Grant, who both served as mayor during Skinner’s tenure on council, said he will long be remembered by countless residents across the township.